If you’re looking for the best lenses for the Nikon D750, it’s probably safe to assume that you already know what a powerful camera this is.

 Its image quality is so good that it can resolve any DSLR on the market today, so it’s great for landscape photography too.
 It’s tack sharp when stopped down and really brings out those little details.

 There are a couple of drawbacks to the Nikon 35mm f/1.4, however.
 It has pretty bad chromatic aberration for such an expensive, professional quality lens.
 At least when stopped down it reduces dramatically.

 The other is that for a prime lens, it’s pretty heavy and bulky.
 After a long day of shooting with it around your neck, it certainly wears on you.

 It’s also expensive.

 The exceptional image quality really outweighs all of its drawbacks though, which is what makes it one of the best lenses for the Nikon D750.

-I’m a huge fan of the 35mm focal length and this lens in particular, so I’m giving the Nikon 35mm f/1.4G the editor’s choice for the best all round lens for the Nikon d750.
+I’m a huge fan of the 35mm focal length and this lens in particular, so I’m choosing it as the best all-round lens for the Nikon d750.